 However, this vegan beetroot apple smoothie recipe has a slightly different effect on me than the others do.
-Believe it or not, I’ve noticed that it wakes me up pretty good!
+Believe it or not, I’ve noticed that it wakes me up pretty well!
 That’s probably because of its slightly sour-spicy flavor due to ingredients such as lemon and freshly grated ginger root.

 So, YES, this beetroot smoothie recipe works for me at any time of the day.
-It has so many health benefits because it’s full of fibers and vitamins and really easily digestible.
+It has so many health benefits because it’s full of fibers and vitamins and is really easily digestible.

 I know that (raw) beetroot is really unpleasant for many people due to its distinctive earthy flavor.
-And I know that some of you think that maybe this is the best adjective I could give it to the beets.
+And I know that some of you think that maybe this is the best adjective I could give to the beets.
 That’s why this root vegetable is often combined with strong, salty cheeses or sour ingredients, just like in this Turkish salad with beetroot, radishes, and feta cheese.
 You should definitely give it a try!

 However, I often get surprised by how many people can’t really stand the flavor and smell of beets and the associations that people have are actually quite funny!